-Located in the Latin Quarter, this former church with Neo-classical architecture, is now the resting place of very well-known French figures such as Victor Hugo, Marie Curie and Alexandre Dumas.
+Located in the Latin Quarter, this former church with Neo-classical architecture, is now the resting place of very well-known French figures such as Victor Hugo, Marie Curie, and Alexandre Dumas.
 Being buried in the Panthéon is considered as one of the highest honors a French citizen can have.
-It is free the first Sunday of the month from november through March.
+It is free on the first Sunday of the month from November through March.

 Its steps were famously featured in Woody Allen’s Midnight in Paris.
 This church is really close to the Panthéon.
 It dates back to the end of the 15th century but that has a history dating back to the 6th century.
 Do not miss the rood screen, which is the last existing one in Paris.

 Famous for being the home of the Moulin Rouge, Montmartre has all the charm you can expect from Paris.
 Go to the Louise Michel public garden where you can climb its 222 steps to get to the Sacré-Coeur basilica, watch caricaturists in the Place du Tertre, go window shopping around the arty and trendy shops in rue des Abbesses and rue Tardieu and finish the visit in the Montmartre cemetery where you can see the grave of Émile Zola.